bmbrands/BootMark/pages/readme.md

 non programmers.
 Markdown does not do anything by itself.
 It is simply a way of writing text that makes tranforming it into HTML easy and quick.

-Look at the file /example.php in your webbrowser

 Open the file example.md in your editor.